 What Are the Biggest Sources of Electronic Waste?

 As we rely on technology to get us through our days more than ever, electronic waste becomes a greater issue.
-Electronic waste, or e-waste, includes all electronics products that are rejected, discarded, or forgotten, which may all end up in a landfill one way or another.
-E-waste can be dangerous as it breaks down, as some electronics may contain hazardous and toxic substances.
-But what are the biggest sources of electronic waste?
-Keep reading to find out some of the biggest offenders to the e-waste problem.
+Electronic waste, or e-waste, includes all electronic products that are rejected, discarded, or forgotten.
+These may all end up in a landfill one way or another.
+E-waste can be dangerous as it breaks down.

 Data Processing